AdobeDocs/experience-manager-65.it-IT/help/sites-developing/the-basics.md

 ---
 title: AEM Concetti di base
 seo-title: The Basics
-description: Una panoramica dei concetti fondamentali su come AEM è strutturato e come svilupparla al di sopra, compresi JCR, Sling, OSGi, il dispatcher, i flussi di lavoro e MSM
+description: Panoramica dei concetti fondamentali su come AEM è strutturato e come svilupparla, compresi JCR, Sling, OSGi, Dispatcher, flussi di lavoro e MSM
 seo-description: An overview of the core concepts of how AEM is structured and how to develop on top of it including understanding the JCR, Sling, OSGi, the dispatcher, workflows, and MSM
 uuid: e49f29db-a5d6-48a0-af32-f8785156746e
 contentOwner: msm-service